TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. class:: _SimpleCData

-   This non-public class is the base class of all fundamental ctypes data types.
-It is mentioned here because it contains the common attributes of the fundamental ctypes data types.  :class:`_SimpleCData` is a subclass of :class:`_CData`, so it inherits their methods and attributes. ctypes data types that are not and do not contain pointers can now be pickled.
+   This non-public kundi is the base kundi of all fundamental ctypes data types.
+It is mentioned here because it contains the common attributes of the fundamental ctypes data types.  :class:`_SimpleCData` is a subkundi of :class:`_CData`, so it inherits their methods and attributes. ctypes data types that are not and do not contain pointers can now be pickled.